jluckyiv/ghec/README.md

 Summons enhancements are under the `summons` subcommand.

+The `--config` flag is currently unused, but the [Cobra](https://cobra.dev/) CLI package includes it by default, so I left it as a placeholder.

 ```sh
 ghec attack # increase attack on a level 1 card with no previous enhancements
 ghec bless # add bless to a level 1 card with no previous enhancements